lunjohnzhang/MAPF-Mechanism/README.md

 ## License

-EECBS is released under USC – Research License.
+The repo is released under USC – Research License.
 See license.md for further details.

 <!-- ## References